Snacks

 Gluten-Free Chocolate Candy: Decadent Delight Without Wheat

-• 1½ cups gluten-free dark chocolate chips (or chopped bars, 70% cocoa recommended)
+• 1½ cups gluten-free dark chocolate chips or chopped dark chocolate bar (70% cocoa recommended)

-• 2 tablespoons coconut oil (unrefined for rich flavor or refined for neutral taste)
+• 2 tablespoons coconut oil (unrefined for a slight coconut flavor, refined for neutral)

 • ¼ teaspoon pure vanilla extract

-• 2 tablespoons pure maple syrup or honey (optional for mild sweetness)
+• 2 tablespoons maple syrup or honey (optional — omit for a more intense, less sweet chocolate)

-• ¼ cup chopped almonds or walnuts (optional for crunch)
+• ¼ cup chopped almonds, walnuts, or other nuts (optional)

 • Spatula